prof-groff/tezio/docs/pages/bls_signer.md

-## Getting Started with Tezos BLS Signer
+## Getting Started with Tezos BLS Signer (and Transistioning from TezBake to Octez-Baker)

 I’ve been baking on tezos for years using a Ledger Nano S (and later an S+) and TezBake, an fantastic product for small bakers developed by the team at [Tez Capital](https://tez.capital/).
 Unfortunately, the Ledger devices and the Ledger Tezos Baking App do not support BLS keys.
 So with the arrival of the Seoul protocol and BLS keys on mainnet, I got started experimenting with the new [BLS Signer](https://forum.tezosagora.org/t/announcing-the-raspberry-pi-bls-signer-for-tezos-bakers/6911/4) developed by the team at Nomadic Labs.
 BLS Signer is basically a Raspberry Pi Zero running octez-signer and configured to connect to a baking machine via USB.
 While the Tez Capital team is working on support for BLS Signer or an alternative they are developing, TezBake does not currently support the device.
 So, I had to transition to using octez-baker directly.
 I wasn’t particularly eager to do so since in my experience TezBake is much easier to set up then octez-baker directly.
 But my Ledger Nano S+ decided to break on me last week, creating urgency.
 Here is what I did to make the switch.